rafaelcamargo/portfolio/src/scripts/blog/posts/english/a-couple-of-improvements-to-triven.md

 title: A couple of improvements to Triven
 date: 2022-04-12
 description: What would be the best way of allowing custom date formats for articles?
-And how to make it possible to keep posts out of the blog homepage?
+And how to make it possible to keep posts out of the blog's homepage?
 Discover in here the strategies I adopted to implement these new functionalities.
 keywords: improvements, Triven, formatting, date, plugin, architecture

 ---